Twitter's CEO responsible for content safety resigns after criticism from Elon Musk

 Irwin and Twitter did not respond to The Associated Press’ requests for comment.

-Twitter has been in turmoil, including mass layoffs And voluntary departure since the billionaire Tesla bought the San Francisco company and took it private.
+Twitter has been in turmoil including mass layoffs and voluntary departures since billionaire Tesla owner bought the San Francisco company and took it private.
 The company’s head of trust and safety departed shortly after the acquisition, and employee turnover continued in the higher ranks.
 Last month, Twitter fired two of its top managers.

 “Amateur organizer.
 Wannabe beer evangelist.
 General web fan.
 Certified internet ninja.
 Avid reader.”